 Tamarack brings the joyous touch of traditional fiddle music to any event; from wedding receptions and reunions, to barn dances, BBQs and community events.
-Fiddle, flute and guitar weave their way through smooth waltzes, foot-tapping reels and lively jigs.
-Traditional Celtic, early American, Old-Time, French-Canadian and International tunes — melodies handed down through the years — are mixed with original creations to round out the group's repertoire.
+Fiddle, flute, tenor banjo and guitar weave their way through smooth waltzes, foot-tapping reels and lively jigs.
+Traditional Celtic, early American, Old-Time, French-Canadian and International tunes -- melodies handed down through the years -- are mixed with original creations to round out the group's repertoire.
 Tamarack plays for events in the NY Capital District region (Albany, Saratoga, Schenectady, Troy), as well as the Adirondack north country, Schoharie area, the Catskills, downstate NY, and western New England.

 Meet the band:

-Sue Mead — folk guitarist and singer, Sue added fiddle, mandolin, tenor banjo and djembe over the years.
-A part-time admin. assistant, writer and avid gardener, her passion has always been music.
-She and her husband Jim host a barn dance as "TuneFolk & Friends” twice a year at Harmony Hall in Charlton, NY.
+Sue Mead -- plays fiddle, mandolin, tenor banjo, guitar and djembe.
+A folk singer (from back in the day), other instruments were added over the years.
+A part-time administrative assistant for a dance/music festival, writer and avid gardener, her passion has always been music.
+She and her husband Jim host a barn dance as "TuneFolk & Friends," twice a year at Harmony Hall in Charlton, NY.